88Rehaan88/NLP-LLMs/NER using PyTorch functions/README.md

-# Building NER using Pytorch functions
+# Building NER using Pytorch functions:

 ## Project Overview:
 This project demonstrates how to fine-tune a DistilBERT model for Named Entity Recognition (NER).
 The model is trained on the CoNLL-2003 dataset, which contains text samples annotated with four entity types: